-ROSEN, A LEADING LAW FIRM, Encourages Champignon B... | INN
+Rosen, A Leading Law Firm, Encourages Champignon B... | INN

-ROSEN, A LEADING LAW FIRM, Encourages Champignon Brands Inc. Investors with Losses to Secure Counsel Before Important Deadline – SHRMF
+Rosen, A Leading Law Firm, Encourages Champignon Brands Inc. Investors with Losses to Secure Counsel Before Important June 9 Deadline in Securities Class Action – SHRMF

 SO WHAT: If you purchased Champignon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.